PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 The *consensus* property guarantees that the channel remains synchronized between both parties and that the channel never enters a state where the parties' balances are confused.
 The *exit* property guarantees that at all times during channel's existence, both parties have an escape route to claim their balance.
 The *safeguard* property guarantees that by entering into a payment channel, neither party can be denied their full balance (so long as they act correctly).

-Taken together, these properties mean that payment channels do not require any level of trust between the two parties, and neither party takes on any risk by entering into the channel.
+Taken together, these properties ensure the trustless nature of the payment channel and mean that neither party takes on risk by entering into the channel.

 ## Diagram style